 Source: CDC WONDER Online Database, Mortality files, accessed via United Health Foundation's America's Health Rankings

-Connecticut's preterm birth rate is 9.2%, which is classified as B- by the 2021 March of Dimes Report Card.
+Connecticut's preterm birth rate is 9.6%, which is classified as C+ by 2022 March of Dimes.
 Data is not available for Tolland county and Windham county.

 This data is only available on the state level.